IgniteUI/igniteui-docfx/en/components/carousel.md

 #### Custom indicators
 <div class="divider--half"></div>

-The last step to create the carousel in the [demo](carousel.md#demo) is to add custom carousel indicators.
-We will going to achieve this using the [IgxCarouselIndicatorDirective]({environment:angularApiUrl}/classes/igxcarouselindicatordirective.html):
+To add custom carousel indicators we will have to use the [IgxCarouselIndicatorDirective]({environment:angularApiUrl}/classes/igxcarouselindicatordirective.html), like this:

 ```html
 ...